-Following the success of the inaugural HorseTech Conference in London we are proud to announce that we’re producing a dedicated HorseTech track at the Dubai International Equestrian Conference (click here to view the full programme 13MB .pdf) that is organised by the Royal Equestrian Resort Dubai and held at the Dubai World Trade Centre on the 15th and 17th March 2018 (part of the 14th annual Dubai International Horse Fair that is attended by over 10,000 visitors, is the leading equestrian event in the Middle East and will be a showcase of innovative HorseTech from around the world).
+Following the success of the inaugural HorseTech Conference in London we were invited to produce a dedicated HorseTech track at the Dubai International Equestrian Conference (click here to view the full programme 13MB .pdf) organised by the Royal Equestrian Resort Dubai and held at the Dubai World Trade Centre on the 15th and 17th March 2018 (part of the 14th annual Dubai International Horse Fair that is attended by over 10,000 visitors.
+This is the leading equestrian event in the Middle East and a showcase of innovative HorseTech from around the world.

-The conference is under the Patronage of His Highness Sheikh Hamdan Bin Rashid Al-Maktoum, Vice Ruler of Dubai and UAE Minister of Finance, and attendance at the conference is open to the public and registration is free.
+The conference is held under the Patronage of His Highness Sheikh Hamdan Bin Rashid Al-Maktoum, Vice Ruler of Dubai and UAE Minister of Finance, and attendance at the conference is open to the public and registration is free.

 The Dubai International Equestrian Conference will be Chaired by Mustafa Ali Ahmed Amshan, CEO of the Royal Equestrian Resort Dubai, and the HorseTech talks and panels will be moderated by David Doherty, Producer of the HorseTech Conference.